Cheznoodle/COMP2042_CW_hfyeh2/README.md

 2. Reimport All Maven Projects:
 * Click the refresh button to reimport all Maven projects.
 This action downloads and sets up all the necessary dependencies.

+### Note:
+* If after reimporting Maven Library/Dependencies, you experience errors & are unable to run the Main.java.
+Kindly re-import the javafx sdk library.

 ### Step 7: Build and Run the Project

 1. Build the Project: